Study in Australia

 - Tuition fees (as per CoE)

-- Living cost: AUD 24,505 per year (single student)
+- Living cost: AUD 29,710/year (single student)

-- Sponsor income proof (if applicable)
+- Sponsor income documents

 Prepare Required Documents